qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 ### Step 1: Install Dependencies

-So, the main thing `k8s-topo` needs is a way to configure appropriate network devices in a Kubernetes-sanctioned way; something to sit on top of the "native" Kubernetes networking sludge and provide a playground to allow us to create interfaces accessible to our containers and wire them up. `k8s-topo` supports
+The main thing `k8s-topo` needs is a way to configure appropriate network devices in a Kubernetes-sanctioned way; something to sit on top of the "native" Kubernetes networking sludge and provide a playground to allow us to create interfaces accessible to our containers and wire them up. `k8s-topo` supports